u-shekhar/DEMD_Project/README.md

 # DEMD_Project
 DEMD End Term Project

 - Deployed on Heroku using github connection.
-Click here to go to the application <a href="https://movie-recommender-ushekhar.herokuapp.com/" target="_blank">Movie Recommender</a>
+Click to go to the application => <a href="https://movie-recommender-ushekhar.herokuapp.com/" target="_blank" rel="noopener noreferrer">Movie Recommender</a>
 - Used Swagger for interface

 - Also deployed on AWS-EC2 instance.